dajagtap4/RESTassured_Automation/README.md

 ## JSON-Server Installation
 >#### Pre Requisite -  ***node.js***

-Create file ___`"db.json"`___ at any place, i have created it at `C:\Users\deepak.jagtap>`
+Refer (this video)[PutPatchDeleteExamples] for json-server installation and creat local API Create file ___`"db.json"`___ at any place, i have created it at `C:\Users\deepak.jagtap>`

 Paste below data into  ___`"db.json"`___